clojure-emacs/clj-refactor.el/ROADMAP.md

 preserving cleanups on focused branches, lean on built-ins, deprecate public names with `make-obsolete` rather than deleting them outright.
 Concretely:

-- Remove dead code and long-obsolete aliases (the 2.x-era threading/cycling aliases that moved to clojure-mode years ago).
+- ~~Remove dead code and long-obsolete aliases (the 2.x-era threading/cycling aliases that moved to clojure-mode years ago).~~ Done for 4.0.
-- Drop defensive compat checks that the Emacs 28+ / hard-`cider`-dependency
+- ~~Drop defensive compat checks that the Emacs 28+ / hard-`cider`-dependency
-  baseline made unnecessary.
+  baseline made unnecessary.~~ Done for 4.0.
-- Make narrow, heavyweight dependencies (multiple-cursors, hydra, inflections) soft/optional - each backs a single slice of functionality.
+- ~~Make narrow, heavyweight dependencies (multiple-cursors, hydra, inflections) soft/optional.~~ Done for 4.0 - they were dropped outright.
-- Fix the test story.
-The Cucumber/ecukes feature suite is no longer wired into CI; the buttercup suite is the modern target and should grow to cover the pure-structural commands (which need no REPL to test).
+- Grow the buttercup suite to cover the pure-structural commands (which need no REPL to test).
+Both suites (buttercup and the ecukes feature suite) run in CI these days; buttercup remains the target for new tests.
 - Split the single large source file along its existing logical seams, which also cleanly separates the AST-dependent commands from the rest.
+- Vet every command under `clojure-ts-mode`, now that CIDER treats it as a first-class citizen.
+The commands delegate a lot to clojure-mode functions, which mostly work in ts buffers but can fail silently where sexp movement differs (the offline ns sort was one such case, fixed for 4.0).
+- Migrate the jack-in injection off the legacy `cider-jack-in-lein-plugins` / `cider-add-to-alist` API when CIDER offers a modern replacement; the legacy vars still work in CIDER 2.0 but won't live forever.

 ### Move high-impact, analysis-free features into CIDER